Valeryio/C-from-Scratch/Exercice_4/README.md

 ***I've learned that pointers are very easy to use if you take care of what you are doing with.
-I've created an array of pointers that points towards strings.
-And I made some manipulation on that structure of data.
+I've created an array of pointers that points towards strings...
+And I made some manipulation on that data structure.
 That was very fun, and I learned a lot of things that I cannot dump here.
 But, trust me, it was fun.

-My programs don't actually free the memory after using pointers, but I'll learn it in the following days!***
+**My programs don't actually free the memory after using pointers, but I'll learn it in the following days!** ('-')***

 > If there's something you wanna do, just DO IT.
 Don't let your HEAD stop your HEART from moving...